foam-framework/foam/tutorial/1-concepts.md

 methods.

 Listeners always bind `this` correctly, so they can be conveniently passed as DOM event handlers.
-You can also specify `isMerged: 100` or `isFramed: true`, and multiple calls to the listener will be merged into one call every 100ms, or one call on the next `requestAnimationFrame`.
+They can also be rate-limited, or delay until the next animation frame.

-Actions represent operations the user can request on an instance of this class, like `send`ing an email.
-They are generally rendered in views as a button or link.
-Actions can specify a user-visible `label`, and have reactive handlers `isEnabled` and `isAvailable` that will toggle the button's state.
+Actions are operations the user can perform on an instance of this class, like `send`ing an email.
+They can define `isEnabled` and `isAvailable` to control their state in the UI.

 Templates are, at runtime, methods that return strings.
 But in the class definition, they are written in FOAM's template syntax and are compiled at